taoensso/timbre/README.md

           <...>
 ```

+Timbre makes use of futures so that logging does not block your application.
+This will create a new Clojure thread pool which needs to be shutdown via a call to `(shutdown-agents)` when you are done logging.
+This is a bug in Clojure and can be tracked [http://dev.clojure.org/jira/browse/CLJ-124](here).

 ### Configuration

 This is the biggest win over Java logging utilities IMO.
 Here's `timbre/example-config` (also Timbre's default config):